robinjeljoe/robinjeljoe/README.md

 # Hi, I'm Robin Jeljoe 👋

-[cite_start]I am a passionate Information Technology student at Rajagiri School Of Engineering and Technology with a strong foundation in software development, cloud computing, and product management.
+I am a passionate Information Technology student at Rajagiri School Of Engineering and Technology with a strong foundation in software development, cloud computing, and product management.
 I am enthusiastic about leveraging my skills in Python, web development, and various frameworks to build innovative solutions.

 ## 🚀 Experience

 **Web Developer Intern | [cite_start]EVM Motors**
 * Developed a website to visualize and sort inventories using Python for the backend and Supabase as the database.
-* [cite_start]Gained experience with cloud computing technologies like AWS and Docker.
+* Gained experience with cloud computing technologies like AWS and Docker.
-* [cite_start]**Technologies Used:** Python, Supabase, Docker, AWS, ChartJs, HTML
+* **Technologies Used:** Python, Supabase, Docker, AWS, ChartJs, HTML

 **Student Intern | Nest Global**
 * Developed Python-based applications for various projects.